strapi/documentation/docusaurus/docs/dev-docs/plugins/email.md

 );
 ```

-## Sending emails with a lifecycle hook
+## Sending emails from a lifecycle hook

  To trigger an email based on administrator actions in the admin panel use [lifecycle hooks](/dev-docs/backend-customization/models#lifecycle-hooks) and the [`send()` function](#using-the-send-function).
 For example, to send an email each time a new content entry is added in the Content Manager use the `afterCreate` lifecycle hook: